ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

         - Operating Costs
     - Failing

+Your pathway to success
+- hate to say it but your customers don't want your product
+- a product is a means to an end
+- your customers really want to meet their goal or objective
+- many pprduct builders and founders get caught up in how smart
+- at the end of the day, the customer/user just cares about getting a certain job done or achieving their goal

+# Keep it simple
+- I always look at how we can simplify things, move fast, iterate, fail, learn and succeed.

 # About the Author
 - Chris Ragobeer has been in startups for the last 10 years.
 Limited Resources.